tumblr/tumblr.php/README.md

 ``` php
 ['oauth_token' => '...', 'oauth_token_secret' => '...']
 ```
-Save these tokens somehow (e.g. using `$_SESSION`), because we will need them in the next session.
-After this, the user should be redirected to the URL `https://www.tumblr.com/oauth/authorize?oauth_token={$tokens['oauth_token']}`.
+Save these tokens somehow (e.g. using `$_SESSION`), because we're going to use them in the next session.
+Now, the user must be redirected to URL `https://www.tumblr.com/oauth/authorize?oauth_token={$tokens['oauth_token']}`.

-Now, the user will decide if authorizes your application and then will be redirected to your callback page with 'get' param `oauth_verifier`.
+Now, the user should decide if authorizes your application and then should be redirected to your callback page with 'get' param `oauth_verifier`.
 Now let's consider you're coding the page `https://example.com/auth/tumblr/callback`.
 One more time you should set the client with your application credentials and termporary tokens stored in the last session.
 ``` php
 $client = new Tumblr\API\Client($consumerKey, $consumerSecret, $oauthToken, $oauthTokenSecret);
 ```